pitt-cosmos/act-glitch-studies/README.md

 - `coincident_signals.routines.TrimEdge`: remove glitch cuts at the edges of each TOD.
 - `coincident_signals.routines.FindCosigs`: find coincident signals (cosigs) based on cuts.
 - `coincident_signals.routines.FindEvents`: find peaks in cosigs which correspond to physical events.
+- `calibration.routines.FixOpticalSign`: fix the optical sign of a tod.

 ## List of Utility Functions
 - `todloop.utils.pixels`: contains useful functions for accessing pixels.